rgyoung6/DBTCShinyTutorial/README.md

 The [seq_BLAST](https://github.com/rgyoung6/DBTCShiny?tab=readme-ov-file#sequence-blast) function has three buttons and three fillable fields.

+**NOTE:** While the DBTCShiny package has been built for the analysis of high-thoughput sequencing results, the BLAST and taxonomic assignment, taxonomic condense, and mapping functions can be utilized with single specimen Sanger sequencing data.

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/2284eb81-552c-408b-9f64-6473c81d6644)

 The 'Database File' button will launch a [select file dialog window](#selectfiledialogwindow).
-Using this window, the user is required to select a file inside a constructed BLAST formatted database (See image below of files contained in a BLAST formatted database).
-Any one of the files in this database can be selected.
+Using this window, the user is required to select a file inside a constructed BLAST formatted database (See image below of files contained in a BLAST formatted database). **Any one of the files in the BLAST formatted database folder can selected**.

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/6b4187b7-7a02-43cb-bda2-0f17a4814ab4)